Augustus Tolton: Cause for beatification and canonization

 On March 1, 2010, Cardinal Francis George of Chicago announced that he was beginning an official investigation into Tolton's life and virtues with a view to opening the cause for his canonization.
-This cause for sainthood is also being advanced by the Diocese of Springfield, Illinois, where Tolton first served as priest, as well as the Diocese of Jefferson City, Missouri, where his family was enslaved.
+This cause for sainthood is also being advanced by the Diocese of Springfield in Illinois, where Tolton first served as priest, as well as the Diocese of Jefferson City, where his family was enslaved.

-On February 24, 2011, the church officially began the formal introduction of the cause for Tolton's sainthood, and Tolton received the title Servant of God.
+February 24, 2011, marked the formal introduction of the cause for Tolton's sainthood, and he received the title Servant of God.
 Historical and theological commissions were established at this time to investigate his life, along with the Father Tolton Guild, which is responsible for the promotion of his cause through spiritual and financial endeavors.
-Cardinal George assigned Joseph Perry, Auxiliary Bishop of Chicago, to be the Diocesan Postulator for the cause of Tolton's canonization.
+Cardinal George assigned Joseph Perry, Auxiliary Bishop of Chicago, to be the diocesan postulator for the cause of Tolton's canonization.

 On September 29, 2014, Cardinal George formally closed the investigation into the life and virtues of Tolton.
 The dossier of research into Tolton's life went to the Vatican, where the documents collected to support his cause were analyzed, bound into a book called a "positio" or official position paper, evaluated by theologians, and then passed to the pope.
 The next stage would be to declare Tolton "Venerable" if it is found that he led a life of heroic virtue.

 On December 10, 2016, Tolton's remains were exhumed and verified as part of the canonization process.
 Following procedures laid out in canon law, a forensic pathologist verified that the remains (which included a skull, femurs, ribs, vertebrae, pelvis, and portions of arm bones) belong to Tolton.
 Also found were the corpus from a crucifix, part of a Roman collar, the corpus from Tolton's rosary, and glass shards indicating his coffin had a glass top.
 After verification, the remains were dressed in a new chasuble and reburied.

 On March 8, 2018, historians who consult the Congregation for the Causes of Saints unanimously issued their assent to Tolton's cause after receiving and favorably reviewing the positio presented to them.
 On February 5, 2019, the nine-member theological commission unanimously voted to approve the cause.
 It then went to the cardinal and bishop members of the Congregation for approval before being passed to the pope for his final confirmation.

 On June 12, 2019, Pope Francis authorized the promulgation of a Decree of Heroic Virtue, advancing Tolton's cause.
 With the promulgation of the decree of heroic virtue, Tolton was granted the title Venerable.
 If the cause progresses, the next stage will be beatification, followed by canonization.